-- Live Camera provides a user-friendly interface for creating, controlling and managing virtual cockpit, 2D cockpit, external aircraft, and world views. - Live Camera provides a user-friendly interface for creating, controlling and managing multiple windowed views providing greater flexibility and support to cockpit builders and all systems equipped with multi-screened computers. - Live Camera stores separate sizes and positions for all docked and undocked Windowed views, allowing the user to save different preferred window position and sizes. - Live Camera creates, controls and manages all views from the 'flying' server system, with live view adjustment for each of your client system cameras. - Live Camera allows joystick buttons and keyboard key sequences to be assigned to individual or multiple views.
+- Live Camera provides a user-friendly interface for creating, controlling and managing any number of virtual cockpit, 2D cockpit and external aircraft views. - Live Camera provides a user-friendly interface for creating, controlling and managing multiple windowed views providing greater flexibility and support to cockpit builders and all systems equipped with multi-screened computers. - Live Camera stores separate sizes and positions for all docked and undocked Windowed views, allowing the user to save different preferred window position and sizes. - Live Camera creates, controls and manages all views from the 'flying' server system, with live view adjustment for each of your client system cameras. - Live Camera allows joystick buttons and keyboard key sequences to be assigned to individual or multiple views.
 Live Camera does not require you to make any changes to the control assignments. - Live Camera enables default views to be specified facilitating the use of multiple screens or the creation of panoramic views over networked systems. - Live Camera provides both coarse and fine zoom control for all camera view types. - Live Camera gives full control over Dynamic Head Movements all based on real-life 3D accelerometer readings. - Live Camera supports Automatic Head Movements to assist the pilot whilst taxiing and banking in a turn (disabled when using TrackIR). - Camera Import and Export options are included.
-User Camera Definition Files (CDFs) are available on our Downloads page for import. - Import, create or export Camera Panning Sequences which can be assigned to a shortcut button/key or camera views.
+User Camera Definition Files (CDFs) are available on our Downloads page for import.

-In addition to the above features, the OpusFSI server and client programs provide Save Win, Restore Win, Open Win, and Close Win button options to assist you in controlling your windowed views, both docked and undocked.
+In addition to the above features, the OpusFSX server and client programs provide Save Win, Restore Win, Open Win, and Close Win button options to assist you in controlling your windowed views, both docked and undocked.

-With the exception to the Save Win button, these options are duplicated within the simulator's OpusFSI Menu as Restore Windowed Views, Open Windowed Views, and Close Windowed Views options, press ALT if the menu is not displayed.
+With the exception to the Save Win button, these options are duplicated within the simulator's OpusFSX Menu as Restore Windowed Views, Open Windowed Views, and Close Windowed Views options, press ALT if the menu is not displayed.

-Sim Add-on Menu
+FSX Add-on Menu